justinwoo/json-file-stub-api/README.md

 Silly CLI tool for serving out static files and a static "API".

+# Contributing

+If you have any feature requests or ideas on how this can be improved, please open an issue right away.

 # Usage

 Install the tool using `npm install --save-dev` or whichever is your preferred method of installation.